forcedotcom/isvte-sfdx-plugin/EXTENDING.md

 #### Querying The Inventory

 Inventory items are queried using the ```metadataType``` propery within rules.
-This metadataType is almost exactly a metadataType as defined in the [Metadata API Documentation](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_types_list.htm) but also includes other items that come out of the plugin's inventorying of the package.
-Use "." notation to traverse objects.
+This metadataType is almost exactly a metadataType as defined in the [Metadata API Documentation](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_types_list.htm) but also includes other items that come out of the plugin's inventory of the package.
-To reference Lightning Web Components exposed to App Pages you can do:
+To reference Lightning Web Components exposed to App Pages from the inventory above you can do:
 ```
 metadataType: 'LightningComponentBundle.targets.lightning__AppPage'
 ```